A Sacred Temple

 We are a sacred temple.
 What we bring into our lives affects our experience of reality and our connection to the Divine.
 When we allow the fear of the world, the violence, chaos, distortion, and distraction to enter and crowd our minds, it causes turmoil within and without.
 But when we are conscientious of our choices and live with intention and sensitivity, we honor the sanctity within us.

-The inner sanctum visited once per year by the High Priest was for the renewal of the Jewish community, a process whereby the “sins” of the people were exonerated.
+The inner sanctum visited once per year by the High Priest was for the renewal of the Jewish community, a process whereby the “sins” of the people were cleansed.
 We may think of this as an even deeper level of inner work, where we go from the level of emotion to the level of spirit.
-The High Priest is within us, our spiritual guide (i.e., the Holy Spirit), who helps us navigate and process what is within us, clearing the way for a deeper connection to ourselves and the Divine.
-In this place, we come to the sacred altar and are made anew.
-And unlike the days of old, this is a process we can undertake as often as we like.
+The High Priest is within us, our spiritual guide (i.e., the Holy Spirit), who helps us navigate and process what is within, clearing the way for a deeper connection to ourselves and the Divine.
+In this holy place, we come to the sacred altar and are made anew.
+And rather than once per year, this is a process we can undertake as often as we like.
 It relieves us of “sin”, of acting in disconnection from ourselves and God, because we return to ourselves and God.
-Here, our choices are made in connection to what is loving and wholesome.

 And so this metaphor is a perfect way to understand our path to wholeness.
-We choose every moment, and what we choose creates our experience.
-The awareness of this can feel like a lot of responsibility, but with it comes true freedom.
-Our inner temple can always be cleansed and made new again (like in the story of Hanukkah), but it requires that we recognize what defiles it—what exacerbates our anxiety and depression, disconnects us from our life energy, perpetuates addictive behaviors, and closes us off from intimacy with ourselves, others, and God.
+We choose every moment and what we choose creates our experience.
+Our temple can always be cleansed and made new again, like in the story of Hanukkah, but it requires that we recognize what defiles it—what exacerbates our anxiety and depression, disconnects us from our life energy, perpetuates addictive behaviors, and closes us off from intimacy with ourselves, others, and God.
 When we experience the freedom and wholeness that comes from living a more intentional life, we are motivated to keep the outside and inside of our temples clean, and are more inclined to enter regularly.